-We've been thinking quite a bit lately about interior design rules.
+We've been thinking quite a bit lately about interior design rules, and how they've changed over the years.
 For example, we recently posted a blog about the stated rule that light fixtures and cabinet hardware should always match in kitchen designs (we disagree, but you can read our post to find out more about that).

 Another rule is that small spaces should never be decorated using dark colors, because dark colors shrink a space.
 While that's true in some cases, we've found there are plenty of ways around this rule when clients have a small kitchen space but are innately drawn to dark cabinetry - or all-black cabinets - in their design ideas.